-Most people practise Taijiquan for the health benefits, others for competition and sport purposes and some as a martial art.
+Most people practice Taijiquan (Tai Chi) for the health benefits, others for competition and sport purposes and some as a martial art.
 Within Lotus Nei Gong we study Taijiquan as an authentic system containing original principles that make it the profound art it is through a syllabus of health, martial practice and internal skills.
-Although health is obviously very important, it's seen more as a by-product within traditional practice something that develops because of the practice, (maybe if it wasn't for the health aspects, we would never have heard of Taijiquan today).
-Nor do we study Taijiquan purely as a martial art, we are more likely to die from stress related illnesses than from being attacked in the street, but for the balance to be right we need an understanding of this side of the art aswell.
+Although health is obviously very important, it's seen more as a by-product within traditional practice something that develops because of the practice, (If it wasn't for the health aspects, then maybe we would never have heard of Taijiquan today).
+Nor do we study Taijiquan purely as a martial art, we are more likely to die from stress related illnesses than from being attacked in the street, but for the balance to be right we need an understanding of this side of the art as well.
 This balanced approach has a positive effect on our Xing or Nature so we can overcome our inner conflicts whatever they may be that lead to emotional, energetic and physical disharmonies, in short we practice self-cultivation.

-Traditional Taijiquan is not about what form you practise, it's about qualities and principles that are within.
-Imagine a parked car, let's say a expensive Ferrari, it may look like one from the outside but when you go to drive it you find it has no engine and no internal mechanics, so is it still a car if it can't take you from A to B?
+For me, traditional Taijiquan is not about what form or style you practise, it's about the qualities and principles that are within.
+Imagine a car, let's say an expensive Ferrari, it may look like one from the outside but when you go to drive it you find it has no engine and no internal mechanics, so is it still a car?
 Taijiquan, may look elegant from the outside but unless we have the correct principles and internal qualities it's not really classical Taijiquan in my opinion.

 Taijiquan is a complete martial system but we must maintain the correct balance between combat and health.
 Too much emphasis on combat can inflate the ego, but too little or no combat knowledge waters down this profound martial art to no more than external movements.

-We start with the short 37 posture form of Huang Xingxian, this form has a number of benefits including; the small tissues become soft and pliable allowing our fascia to slide over our organs more easily.
+We start with the short form which has a number of benefits including; the small tissues become soft and pliable allowing our fascia to slide over our organs more easily.
 We relax the major muscle groups, our tendons are lengthened and our joints are opened to allow the qi to flow through them.
-The correct alignments in our body take the strain off our joints, and the slow continuous movements relax the body, shooth and nourish the internal organs, lower stress and help boost our immune system.
+The correct alignments in our body take the strain off our joints, and the slow continuous movements relax the body, smooth and nourish the internal organs, lower stress and help boost our immune system.

 Through the continuous practice of fundamental principles and the form we create an internal pressure which is then issued through Fa Jin, creating a powerful 'unbroken' force that doesn't rely on muscles or Li which are regarded as dull power in the internal arts, this is what the classics call 'steel wrapped in silk'.
-Of course this is not easy and takes time to develop the qualities within the body, (Taijiquan sets the bar extremely high) also it is not some miracle technique, it is a tool and we still must have an understanding of combat to apply it.
-A deeper level of understanding is attained when we practise Tui Shou or Push Hands, a sensitivity drill with a partner to test ones structure and more importantly, to test our Sung and Ting ability.
+Of course this is not easy and takes a lot of time to develop the qualities within the body, (Taijiquan sets the bar extremely high) also it is not some miracle technique, we still must have an understanding of combat to apply it.
+A deeper level of understanding is attained when we practise Tui Shou or Push Hands, drills with a partner to test ones structure and more importantly, to test our Sung and Ting ability.
 Without Tui Shou practise Taijiquan would be missing a very important element.

 The key to a deep and profound understanding of Taijiquan is found in Yin Yang theory and the Classics, it is stated that Taijiquan has eight key energies, they are; Peng (Expanding force), Lu (Contracting force), Ji (Horizontal force), An (Suppressing force), Cai (Plucking force), Lie (Splitting force), Zhou (Elbow force) and Kao (Bumping force).
 These eight energies can be utilised in push hands practise and later in an advanced stage - combat situations, where their use can take on an abstract form quite different from most martial arts, following the maxim of Stick, Adhere, Join and Follow, this is a very high level skill that not many master and one that I am always working towards.

-Moving into the third stage of practice we aim to refine our Yi or Intent and bring energy to the sword.
+Moving into the third stage of practice we aim to refine our Yi or Intent and bring energy to the sword tip.
 The Shen or Spirit is expressed through the heart and the movements of the blade.
 The Jian is seen as the highest level of attainment within the syllabus and one I don’t teach as I have a long way to go with it myself.

 Main image; Taijiquan in Shanghi China.
 Top left; Paul and I practising tui shou.
 Top right;Applications from the form.
 Middle; At the retreat in Sweden.
 Bottom left; Press from the form.
 Bottom right; Practising Hunyuan Taijiquan.